Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 What food has the clearest evidence of causing cancer?

-Processed meat has the clearest food-specific evidence.
+Processed meat.
 WHO states that eating processed meat causes colorectal cancer.
 Examples include bacon, sausage, hot dogs, ham, salami, and many deli meats.

 Does sugar feed cancer?

-Sugar provides energy to both normal cells and cancer cells, but NCI states that studies have not shown that eating sugar makes cancer worse or that stopping sugar causes a tumor to shrink.
-Cutting sugary drinks can still be useful because they can contribute to weight gain.
+Sugar provides energy to both normal and cancer cells, but NCI states that studies have not shown that eating sugar makes cancer worse, or that stopping sugar makes a tumor shrink.
+Cutting sugary drinks still helps, because they contribute to weight gain.

 Does coffee cause cancer?

-Coffee should not be labeled as a general cancer-causing drink.
-World Cancer Research Fund reports that coffee probably protects against liver and endometrial cancers.
-Let very hot coffee cool before drinking because repeated exposure to drinks above 65°C is a separate concern.
+Coffee should not be labeled a general cancer-causing drink.
+WCRF reports that coffee probably protects against liver and endometrial cancers.
+Let very hot coffee cool first, since repeated exposure to drinks above 65°C is a separate concern.

 Should I stop eating red meat completely?

 The evidence supports limiting red meat rather than treating every serving as dangerous.
-Replace some red-meat meals with beans, lentils, fish, or poultry.
-Avoid making processed meat a routine food.
+Replace some red-meat meals with beans, lentils, fish, or poultry, and keep processed meat occasional.

 Is grilled food unsafe?

 An occasional grilled meal is not a reason to panic.
-Reduce heavy charring and prolonged high-heat cooking.
-Turn meat often, avoid direct flames when possible, and remove burned portions.
+Reduce heavy charring and prolonged high-heat cooking, turn meat often, avoid direct flames when you can, and remove burned portions.

 Can a diet prevent every cancer?

 No. Diet is one modifiable part of cancer risk.
-Tobacco exposure, alcohol, body weight, activity, infections, sun exposure, genetics, age, and recommended screening also matter.
+Tobacco, alcohol, body weight, activity, infections, sun exposure, genetics, age, and recommended screening all matter too.

 References